oxc-project/eslint-plugin-oxlint/README.md

 # eslint-plugin-oxlint

 Turn off all rules already supported by `oxlint`.
-The rules extracted from [here](https://github.com/oxc-project/oxc/blob/main/crates/oxc_linter/src/rules.rs)
+The rules are extracted from [here](https://github.com/oxc-project/oxc/blob/main/crates/oxc_linter/src/rules.rs)

 ## What is oxlint?